Link building image

 Here’s an example – I once put out a request asking for plumbers to advise how they use SEO to improve their search engine presence.

 I got a response from a personal trainer from an American chain of gyms.
-Unless you’re unblocking toilets in your spare time, I don’t want to know.

 The thing to bear in mind here is that if I’m writing a piece for a client, they want to hear from someone with relevant experience that can provide an authentic outlook.

 If I include a quote from Mr. Personal Trainer in an article about plumbing SEO, they’re highly likely to take it out of the final draft.
-They’re also highly likely to chew me out for putting an irrelevant qupte in their article.
+They’re also highly likely to chew me out for putting an irrelevant quote in their article.

-I always recommend adding one or two sentences at the start of your pitch explaining your experience in the industry.
+I recommend adding one or two sentences at the start of your pitch explaining your experience in the industry.

 That way, even if your connection isn’t obvious, you’re still spelling things out to the publisher and showing how you can add value.